Gatwick Greenspace Partnership Wildlife Sites

 Leechpool and Owlbeech Woods

 Owned by Horsham District Council, these are really one site, situated on the north-east edge of Horsham.
 Where else can you find a mixed deciduous woodland and heathland area within walking distance from a town centre?
-Recent management work has encouraged breeding pairs of nightjars to return to Owlbeech Woods.
+Recent management work has encouraged breeding pairs of Nightjars to return to Owlbeech Woods.

 Leechpool and Owlbeech Woods webpage